1.1 Background of the study

 3.4.1.
 Participants

-The participants would, include 30 graduates employability in Oman.
-They would be given questionnaire to fill on their views concerning the graduate employability in Oman.
+The participants would include 30 graduates of employability in Oman.
+They would be given a questionnaire to fill in on their views concerning graduate employability in Oman.

 3.5.
 Data collection

-The study mainly employed quantitative research design where both primary and secondary sources was sued.
+The study mainly employed a quantitative research design where both primary and secondary sources were used.
 The primary data w gathered through the questionnaires which were distributed to 30 graduate’s employability in Oman.
-The questionnaire was divided in four parts to obtain information from the respondent.
-The first part contained the general information about the respondent, the second part gathered information about the employability of the graduates in Oman as well as the participants.
-The data was analyzed using frequency distributed tables.
+The questionnaire was divided into four parts to obtain information from the respondents.
+The first part contained general information about the respondents; the second part gathered information about the employability of the graduates in Oman as well as the participants.
+The data was analyzed using frequency-distributed tables.
 The sound part consisted of the competence and degree of education of the graduates.
-The secondary sources which include books and journals would be obtained from online and public libraries.
-The research was done on electronic databases online libraries, peered reviewed journals and other materials that relate to the topic.
-The selection process will begin choosing articles distinguished scholars to ensure that the research findings are accurate.
-To avoid choosing irrelevant literature, formulation of main words that are essential to research.
+Secondary sources, which include books and journals, are obtained from online and public libraries.
+The research was done on electronic databases, online libraries, peer-reviewed journals and other materials that relate to the topic.
+The selection process will begin with choosing articles from distinguished scholars to ensure that the research findings are accurate.
+To avoid choosing irrelevant literature, formulate the main words that are essential to research.

 3.6.
 Data analysis

-The gathered data was evaluated and analysed by the use descriptive statistics.
-Dabalen Oni and Adekola (2001) denote that descriptive statistics permits for the meaningful description of the scores distribution.
-Further, the descriptive statistics provides a fast image on the values of the variables.
-Thus, bearing in mind the quantitative nature of the information collected, the descriptive statistics that describes the major features of the gathered information.
+The gathered data was evaluated and analysed using descriptive statistics.
+Dabalen Oni and Adekola (2001) denote that descriptive statistics permits the meaningful description of the distribution of the scores.
+Further, descriptive statistics provide a fast image of the values of the variables.
+Thus, bearing in mind the quantitative nature of the information collected, the descriptive statistics describe the major features of the gathered information.
 The data was presented by the application of tables.
 Further, the information attained was then compared to the existing literature to determine the areas of agreement as well as areas of disagreement to ascertain the facts of the study.

 3.7.
 Ethical consideration

-Ethical concerns are essential in doing research since it guides and give the rules that the researcher needs to follow.
-Also, the responses found should be confidential, and should only be for the purpose of academics.
+Ethical concerns are essential in doing research since they guide and give the rules that the researcher needs to follow.
+Also, the responses found should be confidential and should only be for academic purposes.
 Finally, the study will use literature that was published not later than five years ago.
-The respondent were not allowed to reveal their names.
+The respondent was not allowed to reveal their names.
 Pseudonyms were used.

 3.8.
 Scope and Delimitations

-This study sought to explore the factors influencing the employability of the graduates in Oman.
-It further explores various employability styles, the comparison between the age, competence and degree of education of the graduates in Oman.
+This study sought to explore the factors influencing the employability of graduates in Oman.
+It further explores various employability styles and compares the age, competence, and degree of education of graduates in Oman.

 4.1 Introduction

-This section presents findings and discussion of the research.
-Thirty questionnaires were duly filled and were used in the analysis of the finding of the research as well as discussion.
+This section presents the findings and a discussion of the research.
+Thirty questionnaires were duly filled out and used in the analysis and discussion of the findings of the research.

 4.2 Demographic Profile of the Respondents

 The research conducted was on the number of third respondents.
-From the table one, 25 of the respondents were female making a total of 83% of the total percentage of the respondent in the study.
-The male in the research was 5 in total which translate to 13% of the total respondents.
-Therefore from the research it was obtained that the female covered the largest part of the Oman total population.
+From Table 1, 25 of the respondents were female, making a total of 83% of the total percentage of respondents in the study.
+The number of males in the research was 5 in total, which translates to 13% of the total respondents.
+Therefore, from the research, it was obtained that females covered the largest part of Oman’s total population.

 Table 2: Age of the Respondents

-From the study conducted, the table presents the ages of the respondents in the research.
-The most of the respondents were of between the ages of 25 to 30 years which was represented by a percentage of 47% of the total population.
-This age is followed with the ages between 19 and 24 years which is represented with the percentage of 33%.
-The least age in the research was represented by 3% of the population with the age difference of 37 and 42 years.
+The table presents the ages of the respondents in the study.
+Most of the respondents were between the ages of 25 and 30 years, which was represented by a percentage of 47% of the total population.
+This age is followed by the ages between 19 and 24 years, which are represented by a percentage of 33%.
+The lowest age in the research was represented by 3% of the population, with an age difference of 37 and 42 years.

-The table shows the period the graduates involved in the research have been employed.
-Form the table, 90% of the respondents have been employed for one to four years since they graduated from the colleges and institutions.
-The least percentage from the research is represented by 3% of the total population and have worked for between 9 and 12 years since they graduated.
+The table shows the period in which the graduates involved in the research were employed.
+According to the table, 90% of the respondents have been employed for one to four years since they graduated from college or other institutions.
+The lowest percentage from the research is represented by 3% of the total population and have worked for between 9 and 12 years since they graduated.
 This shows that most of the graduates are not employed in Oman.
-Most of the graduates are on and off of employment and there is no stability in the employment they get.
+Most of the graduates are on and off of employment, and there is no stability in the employment they get.

 4.3 Factors Affecting Fresh Graduates Employ-ability